Abdullah-TU/Research-Publications/README.md

 ![Grahical Abstract, (coastal_water_qualityML) - final after review](https://github.com/user-attachments/assets/1543b729-6c2d-413d-aa55-9f12a57b3697)

 ## 3. Tracing source footprints of heavy metal(oid)s in coastal soils using traditional statistical techniques and machine learning data-driven models

 **Authors**: Abu Reza Md Towfiqul Islam, Memet Varol, Javed Mallick, **Md.
 Abdullah-Al Mamun**, Md.
 Yousuf Mia, Md.
-Abu Bakar Siddique, **Md.
-Saiful Islam**, **Mst.
+Abu Bakar Siddique, **Md Saiful Islam**, **Mst.
 Nazneen Aktar**

 ### Abstract

 <div align="justify">
-This study integrates traditional multivariate statistics (PCA, PCoA) with machine-learning tools (Self-Organizing Maps, Conditional Inference Trees, Ridge Regression, SHAP) to trace source footprints of heavy metal(oid)s (As, Pb, Zn, Cd, Cu, Ni, Cr, Mn, Fe, U) in coastal soils along the northeast Bay of Bengal.
-Several elements (Pb, Cd, Mn, As) exceed average shale/background values, revealing clear spatial contrasts between industrial/shipbreaking hotspots and geogenic zones.
-Ridge Regression achieved high predictive performance, while SHAP analysis highlighted soil pH, particle size distribution (silt, clay), organic matter, and elevation as dominant drivers.
-PCoA explained 75.46% of spatial variation in metal profiles.
-Findings support evidence-based pollution control and sustainable coastal soil management.
+Understanding the source tracing of heavy metal(oid)s (HMs) in coastal soils is essential for effective pollution control.
+This study used traditional statistical techniques (PCA, PCoA) together with machine-learning models, including Self-Organizing Maps (SOM), Conditional Inference Trees (CIT), Ridge Regression (RR), and SHAP, to detect and trace HM sources along the northeast coast of Bangladesh.
+Concentrations of Pb, Cd, Mn, and As exceeded average shale values.
+Clear spatial patterns were observed, with PCoA explaining 75.46% of the total spatial variation.
+SOM indicated natural sources for As, Ni, Fe, and Mn, and shipbreaking industry sources for Cu, Zn, and Pb.
+CIT showed the influence of soil silt on Fe, Cd, and As, and the impact of soil pH on Mn and Ni, suggesting geological controls.
+RR modeling showed high predictive performance for Pb, Zn, and Mn, while SHAP highlighted soil pH, silt, and organic matter as key contributors to HM accumulation.
+This integrated approach provides a strong foundation for controlling HM contamination in coastal regions.
 </div>

 ### ✨ Key Highlights

+* PCoA explained **75.46%** of total spatial variation.
 * Geological processes based on CIT controlled Mn and Ni levels.
-* SOM indicated that Cu, Zn, and Pb were linked to shipbreaking activity.
+* SOM indicated Cu, Zn, and Pb were linked to shipbreaking activity.
-* pH, silt, and organic matter contributed to heavy metal(oid) accumulation.
+* Soil pH, silt, and organic matter contributed to HM accumulation.
-* Ridge Regression provided high predictive performance for Pb, Zn, and Mn.
+* Ridge Regression showed high predictive performance for Pb, Zn, and Mn.
-* PCoA explained **75.46%** of total spatial variation.

 ## Citation